Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-bigquery.md

 ## Preparing warehouse for Eppo

 Before you connect Eppo to your data warehouse, it is recommended that you create a Service Account for Eppo.
 This Service Account should then be used to connect Eppo to your warehouse.
+Additionally, creating a sandbox data environment for Eppo to read and write results from is also necessary.
+To do this, follow the instructions immediately below.

 ### Create a Service Account